Termite Inspection Service in Connecticut

-This is an area that is crucial to complete when you get your home inspected.
-Your home inspector is there to examine the most obscure areas of your home.
+Our home inspectors make sure to examine the most obscure areas of your home for these invaders.
 Often time, this is where the insects will reside.
-Your inspector’s job is to understand the habitat of pest dwellers.
+Your inspector’s job is to understand the habitat of pest dwellers during your inspection.

-What To Look for in a Termite Inspection
+Types of Insects we Look for in a Inspection

 Subterranean Termite (Genus Reticulitermes):